Abdullah123op/Abdullah123op/README.md

 - Developed and maintained mobile applications using *Android native* and *Flutter*.
 - Collaborated with cross-functional teams to deliver high-quality solutions.
 - Optimized app performance and troubleshot technical issues.

-## 📱 Featured Projects

-- *Halsa: A health tracking app utilizing **Google Health Connect API* for monitoring health data.
-- *Halsa (Flutter Version): Migrated the Android app to **Flutter* and added *Apple HealthKit* support.
-- *IQT (Train Maintenance App): Transitioned a Windows app to **iOS* using *Flutter* for train maintenance tracking.
-- *Path Finding App: An **Indoor navigation app* with *Unity* for AR-based navigation on floor plans.
-- *Event Dashboard App: Created an event management dashboard with **Firebase* integration for user authentication.
-- *Tea Counter Application: Developed an **Android app* to manage daily tea and coffee expenses with real-time synchronization.

 ## 🎓 Education